mesonbuild/meson-python/docs/usage/start.rst

 Automatic metadata
 ------------------

-If no other metadata is specified, ``mesonpy`` will fetch the project name and version from Meson.
+If ``project`` metadata table is specified, ``mesonpy`` will fetch the project name and version from Meson.
 In which case, you don't need to add anything else to your ``pyproject.toml`` file.

+.. admonition:: Warning
+   :class: warning

    This is not recommended.
 Please consider specifying the Python package metadata.